 Federal loans that come in two forms, subsidized and unsubsidized.
 Subsidized loans are based on need; unsubsidized loans aren’t.
 The interest on the subsidized Stafford Loan is paid by the federal government while the student is in school and during the 6 month grace period.

 Undergraduates may borrow up to $23,000 ($3,500 during the freshman year, $4,500 during the sophomore year and $5,500 during the third, fourth and fifth years) and graduate students up to $65,500 including any undergraduate Stafford loans ($8,500 Subsidized and $12,000 Unsubsidized per year).
 These limits are for subsidized and unsubsidized loans combined.
 The difference between the subsidized loan amount and the limit may be borrowed by the student as an unsubsidized loan.

 Student Accounts Office (or Office of Student Accounts)

-The University office that is responsible for the billing and collection of University charges and the disbursement of federal financial aid.
+The University office that is responsible for the billing and collection of University charges and the disbursement of all financial aid funds.

 Student Aid Report (SAR)

 Report that summarizes the information included in the FAFSA and must be provided to your school’s FAO.
 The SAR will also indicate the amount of Pell Grant eligibility, if any, and the Expected Family Contribution (EFC).
 You should receive a copy of your SAR four to six weeks after you file your FAFSA.
 Review your SAR and correct any errors on part 2 of the SAR.
 Keep a photocopy of the SAR for your records.
 To request a duplicate copy of your SAR, call 1-319-337-5665.